 Capital expenditures relate to the routine drydocking of our vessels.
-Currently we have no vessels, thus the estimated cost of our next anticipated surveys as of December 31, 2013 is \$NIL.
+Currently we have one vessel and its next scheduled maintenance will take place in 2016.

-C. Research and development, patents and licenses, etc. Not applicable.
+C. Research and development, patents and licenses, etc.

 D. Trend Information

 Our results of operations depend primarily on the charter hire rates that we are able to realize for our owned vessels, which depend on the demand and supply dynamics characterizing the dry bulk freight market at any given time.